The Eureka Design

 Module 1 will take place from June to July.
-This Module is made up of 4 sessions, 2 hours each.
+This module is made up of 4 sessions, 2 hours per session.
 These sessions will have up to 6 students, with 8 face-time hours of lectures, discussions, supervised reading, and research topic development.

 The faculty will facilitate these sessions.
 The Teaching Assistants (TA) or Research Assistants (RA) will audit every session, take attendance, and provide feedback on the student’s classroom performance.

 Module 2 will take place from July to August.
-This Module is made up of 4 sessions, 1 hour each.
-These sessions will be one-on-one (or in teams of 2-3 students), with 4 face-time hours per team of supervised research.
+This module is made up of 4 sessions, 1 hour per session.
+These sessions will be one-on-one meetings (or in teams of 2-3 students), with 4 face-time hours per team of supervised research.

 During this period, faculty from top universities will provide 4 individual hour-long tutoring sessions for each student.

-Outside of class, students may need to spend 6 to 9 additional hours every week to complete their individual research projects.
+Outside of class, students may need to spend an additional 6 to 9 hours every week to complete their individual research projects.

-A final presentation is to be prepared by students and presented during the final session.
-This will take place in August
+A final presentation is to be prepared by students and presented during the final session, which will take place in August.

-Zoom will be used for online sessions.
+Zoom will be used for all online sessions.
 Course materials will be delivered through Schoology.

 The program does not guarantee any form of recommendation letter.
-Whether a professor is willing to issue a recommendation letter depends on the student’s performance, paper quality, the relationship and interactions between the professor and the student, etc.
+Whether a professor is willing to issue a recommendation letter depends on the student’s performance, paper quality, and the relationship and interactions between the professor and the student.